n8henrie/n8henrie.github.io/_posts/2011-12-07-handy-iphoto-albums.md

 <span style="font-size: large;"><u>Faces</u></span>

 <div>
   This is mostly for the convenient features that Apple has built into the way iPhoto interfaces with other Apple devices.
 I use it all the time to show people who my roommate or girlfriend is.
-Just make sure that you go through and confirm the faces in iPhoto (which may take a while, esp since Faces is nowhere near as good as Google / Picasa&#8217;s face detection algorithm).
-To sync to other devices, go into iTunes and hit the checkbox in the &#8220;Photos&#8221; tab under &#8220;Faces&#8221; (pretty intuitive, right).
-One tip I might include is that you can only select certain people&#8217;s &#8220;Faces&#8221; to sync to your mobile device.
-That way, if you&#8217;ve been diligent and have hundreds of &#8220;Faces&#8221; albums, you can just check off a few that you might find useful (yourself, SO, roomie, family), and that way you shouldn&#8217;t have to sort through all the rest every time.
+Just make sure that you go through and confirm the faces in iPhoto (which may take a while, esp since Faces is nowhere near as good as Google / Picasa’s face detection algorithm).
+To sync to other devices, go into iTunes and hit the checkbox in the “Photos” tab under “Faces” (pretty intuitive, right).
+One tip I might include is that you can only select certain people’s “Faces” to sync to your mobile device.
+That way, if you’ve been diligent and have hundreds of “Faces” albums, you can just check off a few that you might find useful (yourself, SO, roomie, family), and that way you shouldn’t have to sort through all the rest every time.
 </div>

 <div>